GonzaloQuedena/GonzaloQuedena/README.md

 ### 😊 Hello!
-This is my GitHub profile where you can view various projects ♾️
+This is my GitHub profile where you can view my projects ♾️
 ![banner-github-quedena](https://raw.githubusercontent.com/GonzaloQuedena/GonzaloQuedena/main/src/banner-github-quedena.png)

 <!--